 - Bury Your Gays: Killed instantly by a revived Thanos.

-- Butt-Monkey: Treated with less and less respect throughout vol 2, up until her death.
+- Butt-Monkey: Treated with less and less respect throughout Guardians of the Galaxy Vol. 2, up until her death.

-- Cool Sword: Her go-to creation when wielding the Quantum Bands.
+- Cool Sword: The Quantum Sword, one of Phyla's favorite constructs, her go-to creation when wielding the Quantum Bands.
 When she becomes Martyr she gets a different one, forged with death-magic, and even capable of doing the Magus some injury.